U.S. digital ad revenue climbs to $36 billion in 2012

 Display advertising, including video, rose 33 percent to $12 billion and represented almost 33 percent of total revenue.

-(Corrects third paragraph to read Interactive Advertising Bureau, not Internet Advertising Bureau)
+(The story corrects third paragraph to read Interactive Advertising Bureau, not Internet Advertising Bureau.)

 (Reporting By Jennifer Saba in New York)